Big Changes for the Wallington Library!

 The John F. Kennedy Memorial Library has served the Wallington Community for decades in its “temporary location” above the Department of Public Works.
 Currently, however, the Library is undergoing a massive set of changes, all of which will greatly benefit the residents of Wallington and the surrounding area!

 To start, the Library is changing locations.
 The Wallington Veterans graciously provided their VFW Post 2640 property to the Borough so that the Library could be moved to a new home.
-The Library will finally leave its “temporary location” and move to 125 Main Ave and into a brand new library building!
+The Library will finally leave its “temporary location” and move to 125 Main Avenue and into a brand new library building!

 A lot of work went into putting funding together in order to build a new library.
 Throughout the years the Library Board of Trustees set capital funds aside expressly for a new library building.
 Long-time and much loved library patron, Joan Madey, left the Library $500,000.00 to be used for the building of a new library.
 The Mayor and Council supported and pushed for a new library, enabling the Borough to apply for a grant through the Library Construction Bond Act.